Rimbik/ai-nextGen/genai/Llama/Llama_Offline.md

 There are various **LLaMA** models available online.
-Some require high-end hardware (like dual GPUs with 80GB RAM) like 'Llama Scout' but there are also lighter models that can run on machines with no GPU and only 4GB RAM. like 'Llama 2' / 7b. we will target this Llama 2 model, however if you have highend pc, you can try any model.
+Some require high-end hardware (like dual GPUs with 80GB RAM) like 'Llama Scout' but there are also lighter models that can run on machines with no GPU and only 4GB RAM. like 'Llama 2' / 7b. we will target this Llama 2 model, however if you have highend pc, you can try any model with same instructions given here.

 ---